8an3/bane-stack-monorepo/README.md

 ## First Time Running Str

-If this is your first time using str, feel free to check out DevStack on vscode marketplace as it was merged with it and hosts a nice ui for str, unless you enjoy the cli more then dont worry about it
+If this is your first time using str, feel free to check out DevStack on vscode marketplace as it was merged with that extension and hosts a nice ui for str, unless you enjoy the cli more then dont worry about it